About the Contemporary History department

 I research the history of communication and technology, food and consumption as well as world trade and migration.
 My current research project deals with the global history of the modern office.

 After completing my PhD on the history of the coffee trade at the University of Hamburg (2010), I did postdoctoral research in Switzerland on hunger and nutrition in Latin America.
-It was there that I wrote my habilitation thesis, which will be published in 2021 under the title Food and Revolution.
-Fighting Hunger in Nicaragua, 1960-1993 was published by the University of Pittsburgh Press.
+It was there that I wrote my habilitation thesis, published as Food and Revolution.
+Fighting Hunger in Nicaragua, 1960-1993 (University of Pittsburgh Press, 2021).

 My research has taken me to Costa Rica, Guatemala, Nicaragua, Mexico, Paraguay and Colombia, among other places.
 I have been Professor of Contemporary History at the University of Graz since August 2020.